George Jessel (actor): Film and broadcasting

 Jessel's next movie role was in Private Izzy Murphy (1926).
 Whereas Jolson's film career skyrocketed after the 1927 release of The Jazz Singer, Jessel remained in smaller movie roles, often intended for audiences fond of Jewish and other "ethnic" humor.
 He was elected to The Lambs Theatre Club in 1942.

 In the mid-1940s, he began producing musicals for 20th Century Fox, producing 24 films in all in a career that lasted through the 1950s and 1960s.
 At the same time he became known as a host on the banquet circuit, famous for his good-natured wit aimed at his fellow celebrities.
 In 1946, he was one of the founding members of the California branch of the Friars Club.
 (A recording exists of an example of his "blue" work in front of a stag audience, although it was actually recorded at a roast hosted by the Friars' rival, the Masquers Club.)
 He also traveled widely overseas with the USO entertaining troops.
 As he grew older, he wrote eulogies for many of his contemporaries in Hollywood.
 He wrote three volumes of memoirs, So Help Me (1943), This Way, Miss (1955), and The World I Lived In (1975).

 Jessel produced a number of Hollywood films, including The Dolly Sisters (1945), Nightmare Alley (1947), Golden Girl (1951) and The I Don't Care Girl (1953).

 In the early 1950s, he performed on the radio in The George Jessel Show, which became a television series of the same name from 1953 to 1954.

-He guest-starred on NBC's The Jimmy Durante Show.
+HHe guest-starred on NBC's The Jimmy Durante Show.
 In 1968, he starred in Here Come the Stars, a syndicated variety show.
-However, his attempt to extend his career was undermined by a perception that his style of comedy was outdated, as well as by his outspoken support of the American entry into the Vietnam War and of conservative political causes.
-He often crossed the era's stereotypical political lines with its support for the civil rights movement and criticism of racism and anti-Semitism.
-His outspoken political opinions were, at times, the source of scandal.

-In 1971, while being interviewed by Edwin Newman on The Today Show on NBC, he repeatedly referred to The New York Times as Pravda (the house organ of the Communist Party of the Soviet Union), and the interview was cut short.
+By his later years, Jessel's style of entertainment was increasingly regarded as old-fashioned.

-Later film roles included a cameo as himself in Valley of the Dolls (1967), The Busy Body (1967) opposite Sid Caesar, and the controversial musical Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?
-(1969) directed by and starring Anthony Newley.
-He made additional cameos in other all-star films such as The Phynx (1970) and Won Ton Ton, the Dog Who Saved Hollywood (1976).
+Later film roles included a cameo as himself in Valley of the Dolls (1967), The Busy Body (1967) opposite Sid Caesar, and the musical Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?
+(1969), directed by and starring Anthony Newley.
+He made additional cameos in films including The Phynx (1970) and Won Ton Ton, the Dog Who Saved Hollywood (1976).

-His last film cameo appearances would be in Reds (1981), where he was featured as one of numerous contemporaries of John Reed and Louise Bryant, and The Other Side of the Wind, which was released in 2018.
+His final film appearances included Reds (1981), in which he appeared as one of numerous contemporaries of John Reed and Louise Bryant, and The Other Side of the Wind, which was filmed before his death but not released until 2018.